-“My three boys and I lived with abuse for seven years before I found the courage to call the hotline at Hope’s Door.
+“My two boys and I lived with abuse for four years before I found the courage to call the hotline at Hope’s Door.
 I finally realized that we just couldn’t live like that any longer.”

-Nicole, who fled to our shelter with her three boys.
+Nicole, who fled to our shelter with her two boys.

 “Even after my ex-boyfriend strangled me, I didn’t tell anyone.
 I didn’t know where to turn.
 I felt stuck.
 Then I heard about Hope’s Door.
 I not only learned how to protect myself but now I can help others facing the same problem.”

 Kristy, a 16-year-old who spoke up during a STAR meeting.